samitwatve/PradhanMantri_Elections_Game/DEBUG_MODE_DOCUMENTATION.md

 ### Debug Playtesting
 1. **Instant State Control**: Click any state to give Player 1 100% popularity
+   - **Regular states**: Click directly on the SVG map paths
+   - **Lakshadweep**: Click the bounding box area to control this state
+   - **Small UTs**: Use the button interface for Puducherry, Chandigarh, and Dadra & Nagar Haveli & Daman & Diu
 2. **Unlimited Funds**: Player 1 has 50,000M and gets 50,000M per phase
 3. **No AI Interference**: AI player has no funds and takes no actions
 4. **Faster Rounds**: Only 4 phases to complete testing